FawziElNaggar/Multi-text-Text-Classification/README.md

 The Dataset that has two variables (Job title & Industry) in a csv format of more than 8,500 samples.

 The dataset is imbalanced (Imbalance means that the number of data points available for different classes is different).

+#### Can you read Documnt that contain more discription about this project.